• Random Moments of Life

 26 Monday Jan 2015

-Posted by vositha in Random Moments of Life, Relationships
+Posted Random Moments of Life, Relationships

 One day you fall in love and that’s it.
 You just don’t know what hit you, but you strangely like it.
 That bi-polar disorder style feelings, the irrational up-downs of emotions, you live through it all.